 Be Patient & Don’t Give Up

 Don’t expect lots of traffic and tons of comments overnight.
 When I first starting blogging in November of 2010, I didn’t have very many page views.
 But I didn’t let that bother me.
 I wrote for me, what interested me and focused on writing good quality content.
 Eventually, my page views went from 10-20 per day to 1000-2000 daily.
-That’s a huge jump in just under 12 months, and it will continue to grow.
+That’s a massive jump in just under 12 months, and it will continue to grow.

 More useful links to check out